 So Good News that changes everything is greatly needed.

 Remember, this is being spoken by the King who is present.
-The Anointed One, who has Holy Spirit on him since his baptism in water, Holy Spirit for a purpose – which is an important part of the human experience of the Anointing.
+The Anointed One who has Holy Spirit on him since his baptism in water, Holy Spirit for a purpose – which is an important part of the human experience of the Anointing.
 (Luke 4 and Isaiah 61 tells us what the Anointing is for.
-The Hebrews knew this well, and were looking forward to the coming of the Anointed: the Messiach (transliterated from the Hebrew) or the Christ (transliterated from the Greek).
+The Hebrews knew this well and were looking forward to the coming of the Anointed: the Messiah (transliterated from the Hebrew) or the Christ (transliterated from the Greek).

 When an important truth is spoken, human intuition perceives it, if nothing is getting in the way.
 Holy Spirit is whispering it to our spirit, and we know; and we know that we know….